appwrite/appwrite/CONTRIBUTING.md

 **Background worker**

-On that case you need to inject the usage queue to the desired worker
+You need to inject the usage queue in the desired worker on the constructor method
 ```php
 /**
 * @throws Exception